 Tesco has started importing Spanish fruit and veg via an express rail service in a bid to reduce its reliance on road transport.

-In September, Tesco launched a £5 million investment programme aimed at shifting a greater proportion of its distribution network from road to rail in a bid to reduce its carbon emissions.
+That same month, Tesco launched a £5 million investment programme aimed at shifting a greater proportion of its distribution network from road to rail in a bid to reduce its carbon emissions.

 In the first stage of the new partnership, Transfesa will transport 15 loads a week from the Almussafes rail terminal in Valencia to the Barking rail frieght terminal.